CoinHuntersTR/CoinHuntersTR/README.md

 > 🌱 We are currently learning **Blokchain**

-> 👨‍💻 All of us projects are available at [Github](https://github.com/CoinHuntersTR)
+> 👨‍💻 All of our projects are available at [Github](https://github.com/CoinHuntersTR)

 > 📝 We regularly write articles on Layer-1 Blokchain